 Periodic as needed, via email or phone

 Letters of Recommendation Resume Phone interview Letter of request/intent Other Please submit your resume/CV and 2 signed/sealed letters of recommendation.
-Letters should come directly from instructor.
+Letters should come directly from instructor. especially if emailed.
 Resume/CV should outline specific testing and learnings during each externship experience.
 Applications lacking this will be discarded/delayed.
 Any university/extern based reviews are encouraged.
 Early submissions are given higher priority for candidacy for the interview process, since we invite only a select number of applicants for interview.
 Site visits are preferred, phone interviews accepted.
 The applicant will be notified by email once their application is complete.
 Our campus is tobacco/vapor/e-cigarette free.
 Once an applicant is accepted, they will submit for testing of tobacco substance, among other required screenings and background checks.
 BLS required as well as current vaccinations.
 We do not offer sponsored Visas.